 4. Dumbbell Bench Press

-The dumbbell bench press is a chest workout for women that is highly effective because it provides greater motion in your press.
+The dumbbell bench press is a chest workout for women that is highly effective because it provides more excellent motion in your press.
 You can handle the motion of your arms sufficiently, and it secures the movements in front of your body rather than outwards.

-- Lie your back flat on a bench and hold the dumbbells above your shoulders.
+- Lie flat on a bench and hold the dumbbells above your shoulders.

-- Lower then slowly, retracting your scaps together, stacking your wrist overtop of your elbow when you reach the bottom position.
+- Lower then slowly, retracting your scaps together, stacking your wrist over your elbow when you reach the bottom position.

 - After holding the dumbbells, press them back up to starting position.